marckassay/spypkg/README.md

 }
 ```

-* See also "Adding and Removing Spies" section below on how to execute.
+- See also "Adding and Removing Spies" section below on how to execute.

 ### Adding and Removing Spies

-After installing spypkg, add the following convenience alias commands to the host project's `package.json`:
+After installing spypkg, the following convenience commands will be added to the host project's `package.json`:

 ```json
 {